godinanuk/academicwork/README.md

 Please note results will be different for different datasets and also depends based on feature engineering and feature selection.

-# linearregression - Car Price Prediction
+# Linear Regression - Car Price Prediction
 Car price prediction using Linear regression
 Python libraries used - numpy, pandas, matplotlib, seaborn and statsmodel